Tannerwill756/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+- to store data about the user and could allow access to certain parts of the application

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+- it hash's the inputed password so that it securely stored in our database.

 - [ ] What does bcrypt do to slow down attackers?

+- prevents them from just stealing a password they would then have to decrypt the hashed password they stole.

 - [ ] What are the three parts of the JSON Web Token?

+- payload, secret, options

 ## Minimum Viable Product